beartype/beartype/README.rst

        # matches all instances of both this class and subclasses of this class.
        param_must_satisfy_user_type: MyClass,

-       # Annotate PEP 593-compliant types, indexed by a type checked by
+       # Annotate PEP 593-compliant types, indexed by a PEP-compliant type hint
-       # @beartype followed by arbitrary objects ignored by @beartype.
+       # followed by zero or more arbitrary objects.
        param_must_satisfy_pep593: Annotated[dict[int, bool], range(5), True],

+       # Annotate PEP 586-compliant literals, indexed by either a boolean, byte
+       # string, integer, string, "enum.Enum" member, or "None".
+       param_must_satisfy_pep586: Literal['This parameter must equal this string.'],

        # Annotate PEP 585-compliant builtin container types, indexed by the
        # types of items these containers are required to contain.